Interstate River Water Disputes Act, 1956

+Transboundary Rivers Water Sharing Treaties

 Any river water sharing treaty made with other countries, has to be ratified by the Parliament per Article 253 after deciding the share of the Indian riparian states per Article 262 to make the treaty constitutionally valid or enforceable by the judiciary as India follows dualist theory for the implementation of international treaties/laws.
-The Indian government has signed Indus Waters Treaty with Pakistan, Ganga water sharing treaty with Bangladesh, etc. without the ratification by the Parliament and the consent of the concerned riparian states per Article 252.
+The Indian government has signed Indus Waters Treaty with Pakistan, Ganga water sharing treaty with Bangladesh, etc. without the approval by the Parliament.
 In April 2025, India suspended unilaterally the Indus Waters Treaty while some disputes resolution proceedings of the Court of Arbitration (CoA) or Neutral Expert were ongoing.
 Implementation of any award rendered by an international tribunal/CoA against India can be challenged in the Indian Courts on the grounds that the treaty is not valid under the constitution of India since it was not formally ratified by the Parliament per Article 253 of the constitution.
+In the absence of required approval by the Parliament per Article 253 of the Indian Constitution, which is of fundamental importance, despite discussions on the subject in the Parliament, the ratified treaty is invalid per Article 46 (1) of VCLT.